Wisteria flowers are edible and you can use them to make some seriously tasty fermented beverages!

-How do plain wisteria flowers taste by themselves?
-Lettucy (is that a word?), slightly sweet with hints of bitter grape and peas (wisteria is in the legume family, after all).
-You can also eat them raw in a salad or use them as a colorful garnish.
+Plain wisteria flowers taste like slightly sweet lettuce, with hints of bitter grape and peas (wisteria is in the legume family, after all).
+You can also eat wisteria flowers raw in a salad or use them as a colorful garnish.

-How does sparkling wisteria flower cordial taste?
-Dang near magical and way better than the flowers by themselves.
-It tastes distinctly like the flowers smell, but amplified by several orders of magnitude and featuring a delightful effervescence from the fermentation process, hence the “sparkling” part of the name.
+Sparkling wisteria flower cordial tastes dang near magical and way better than the flowers taste by themselves.
+The cordial tastes distinctly like the flowers smell, but amplified by several orders of magnitude and featuring a delightful effervescence from the fermentation process, hence the “sparkling” part of the name.

 Warning: Wisteria flowers are edible, the rest of the plant is poisonous

 A note of warning: even though wisteria flowers are edible, wisteria pods and the rest of the plant are in fact poisonous.